Hinga-inc/alx-low_level_programming/README.md

-this is a project covering my C projects in alx software engineering programme
+# this is a  a project on doubly linked list a part of linked list